Yagavi1994/memories/TESTING.md

 ### ESLint Validator [ESLint](https://eslint.org/)

-No errors or warnings were found when the src folder was passed through the ESLint Validation checker.
+No errors or warnings were found when the "**src**" folder was passed through the ESLint Validation checker.

 ![ESLint testing](readme/validator/eslint.png)